John Smyth (English theologian): Leaving the Church of England

-It was in Holland that Smyth discovered Anabaptist theology and retained its principles, notably on believer's baptism by immersion, opposed to infant baptism and the memorial of the last Supper, opposed to consubstantiation and transubstantiation.
+Exile in Holland

-In 1608, he published The Differences of the Churches, in which he explained the characteristics of a biblical church:
+It was in Holland that Smyth discovered believer's baptism, opposed to infant baptism In 1608, he published The Differences of the Churches, in which he explained the characteristics of a biblical church:

 First, Smyth insisted that true worship comes from the heart and that there should be no books other than the Bible in worship.
 Praying, singing and preaching should be spontaneous only.
 He did not read the Bible translation during worship, preferring the original language version.

 Second, Smyth introduced a twofold church leadership, that of pastor and deacon and said that a church could have several pastors.

 Third, the financial support of the church should come only from the members and not from the government, because that would mean giving them control over the church.